-The projects sites have already gone through extensive planning but no approval has been granted and construction has not started.
+The planned works at the nine project sites have already gone through extensive planning but no approval has been granted and construction has not started.
 We must meet a range of Commonwealth and State statutory approvals before proceeding to construction, including:

 In December 2020, the Victorian Minister for Planning confirmed the environmental assessment pathway for the nine sites.
 This process ensures that projects are subject to a thorough, integrated and transparent assessment of any potential effects on the environment.